andrewhowdencom/helm-charts/README.md

 This chart bootstraps a [Drupal](https://github.com/bitnami/bitnami-docker-drupal) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 It also packages the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the Drupal application.

+It's different from [Bitnami's drupal kubernetes chart](https://github.com/kubernetes/charts/tree/master/stable/drupal) in the fact that it uses nginx and php-fpm instead of apache.

 ## Prerequisites